 6 months recommended before entry into Andorra, although only 3 months are required.

 None required for stays less than 90 days in Spain, France, or Andorra.

 Emergency After-Hours Telephone: +(34) 91-587-2200, Ask to speak to the duty officer if you need emergency assistance outside business hours.

 Fax: +(34) 93-280-6175

-Andorra is an advanced, stable democracy with a modern economy.
-Read the Department of State’s Fact Sheet on Andorra for additional information.
+Read the Department of State’s Fact Sheet on Andorra for information on U.S.-Andorran relations.

 Entry, Exit & Visa Requirements

-U.S. citizens who wish to stay in Andorra for longer than three months, or who wish to apply for residency in Andorra, will need to provide a criminal records check to Andorran authorities.
-This document can be obtained from the Federal Bureau of Investigation’s Criminal Justice Information Services office (CJIS), which you would then send to the Department of State for the apostille.
+- If you wish to stay in Andorra longer than three months, or to apply for residency, you will need to provide a criminal records check to Andorran authorities.
+This may be obtained from the Federal Bureau of Investigation’s Criminal Justice Information Services office (CJIS), which you would then send to the Department of State for the apostille.

-The Consulate General in Barcelona does not take fingerprints for the purpose of criminal records checks; rather, U.S. citizens can obtain a letter from the Consulate General asking local police in Spain to take their fingerprints.
-To obtain the letter from the U.S. Consulate General in Barcelona, individuals should make an appointment for notarial services using this link.
+- You may obtain a letter from the Consulate General in Barcelona asking local police in Spain to take your fingerprints.
+You should make an appointment for notarial services using this link.